Lifshitz tails for a percolation model in the continuum: Introduction

 Here $E_0$ is the bottom of the spectrum of $H_{\omega}$.
-The behavior (\ref{eq2}) is known as \textbf{Lifshitz tails}.
+The behavior (\ref{eq2}) is known as \emph{Lifshitz tails}.
 In the last thirty years, there has been vast literature, both physical and mathematical, concerning Lifshitz tails and related phenomena.
 We do not try to give an exhaustive account of this literature.
-The work of Kirsch and Metzger \cite{KM} gives a survey of such results and basic references on this subject.
-Below, we give results on the IDS behavior in the context of percolation.
-There is a long history of works which consider Hamiltonians on percolation graphs.
-These graphs are obtained by removing sites (site percolation) or bonds (bond percolation) from a graph, for example $\zed^d$, in a random way.
-For example, one might remove sites in the graph $\zed^d$ independently of each other with a probability $p$ which is the same for each site, in other words there is a site at a given $i\in\zed^d$ with probability $q=1-p$.
-The percolation graph (consisting of the sites \textsl{not} removed) has various connected components, the so called clusters.
-It is known that there is a critical value $p_c$ which depends on the dimension $d$, such that for $q<p_c$ there are only finite clusters, while for $q>p_c$ (the percolation regime) there is also an infinite cluster.
-For $d\geq 2$ the critical value satisfies $0<p_c<1$.
-The above results are discussed and proved in \cite{Gri}, they were mainly obtained by Hammersley in the late fifties.
-We remark that the fact, that there is \textsl{only} one infinite cluster, was proven thirty years later by Aizenman, Kesten and Newmann, see \cite{Gri}.
+The paper \cite{KM} gives a survey of such results and basic references on this subject.
+Below, we give results on the IDS behavior in the context of our percolation operators $\HD$ and $\HN$.

-Quantum Hamiltonian with a percolation structure were first studied by de Gennes et al in \cite{Gen1, Gen2}, where the Hamiltonian of a binary alloy was considered.
-It is proved that the spectrum of these percolation Hamiltonian is pure point if the fraction $q$ (of conducting sites) is less than the critical value $p_c$.
-For the percolation regime it is argued in \cite{Gen1} that the spectrum contains a continuous part.
+A quantum percolation Hamiltonian was studied already by de Gennes et al in \cite{Gen1, Gen2}, where the Hamiltonian of binary solid solution was considered.
+It is proved that the spectrum of these percolation Hamiltonians is pure point if the fraction $p$ is less than the critical value $p_c$.
+We recall that $p_c$ is the value of the well-known critical probability of the percolation theory: If $p<p_c$, no infinite active cluster exists almost surely, and for $p>p_c$ there exists almost surely one infinite cluster.
+Theses facts are given in \cite{Gri} and were mainly obtained by Hammersley in the late fifties.
+We notice that uniqueness of the infinite cluster, was proved only thirty years later by Aizenman, Kesten and Newmann, see \cite{Gri}.

+If the concentration of active sites is above the critical value, one speaks of the \emph{ percolation regime}.
+For this regime it is argued \cite{Gen1} that the spectrum contains a continuous part.
+In \cite{KiMu}, it is proved that in the non-percolation case, $p\in ]0,p_c[$, the spectrum of the Laplacian is $\mathbb{P}$-almost surely only a dense pure-point spectrum with infinitely degenerate eigenvalues.

+Bond-percolation graphs are random subgraphs of the $d$-dimensional integer lattice generated by a standard bond-percolation.
+The associated graph Laplacians, subject to Dirichlet or Neumann conditions at these cluster boundary, represent bounded, self-adjoint, ergodic random operators with an off-diagonal disorder.
+They have almost surely a non-random spectrum.